 - Thoughtful limits create momentum: When the tool decides how long a button label should be or how a layout should break, the user moves faster and with more confidence.

-- Defaults act as a quality bar: A well-designed starting point prevents content from drifting into visual noise.
+- Defaults act as a quality bar: A well-designed starting point prevents content from shifting into visual noise.

 - Constraints eliminate the paths that lead to chaos: Many “bad” outputs are simply the result of tools allowing combinations that never should have been possible.